reeversedev/movie-polling/README.md

 # movie-polling
-Movie polling Application based on Express, Node and MySQL
+Movie polling Application based on Express, Node and MongoDB